CleaverCookers/CleaverCooksBackend/Wiki.md

 - `createIngredient(name: String!)`: Creates a new ingredient with the given name.
 - `updateIngredient(id: ID!, name: String!)`: Updates the name of a specific ingredient by its ID.
 - `deleteIngredient(id: ID!)`: Deletes a specific ingredient by its ID.
+- `createRecipe(name: String!, instructions: String!, ingredients: [ElementInput]!)`: Creates a new recipe with the given name, instructions, and list of ingredients.

 #### Subscription